|

 CONCLUSION:

-Speed, Joan, and Nelson also arrive at Burke's office above the Hottentot Club, where Chan reveals that Mitchell was trying
+Lee, Speed, Joan, and Nelson also arrive at Burke's office above the Hottentot Club, where Chan reveals that Mitchell was

-to get Billie Bronson's diary and use information contained within its pages to ruin Burke who had stolen his wife.
-Telling
+trying to get Billie Bronson's diary and use information contained within its pages to ruin Burke who had stolen his wife.

-Murdock that the police have been monitoring his mail and that they know he has received a special delivery letter, Nelson
+Telling Murdock that the police have been monitoring his mail and that they know he has received a special delivery letter,

-forces the editor to hand it over.
-When the envelope is opened, a page of the missing diary is found inside stating that
+Nelson forces the editor to hand it over.
+When the envelope is opened, a page of the missing diary is found inside stating

-Speed Patten had used his newspaper job as a cover for blackmailing.
-Outraged, Speed states that the page is an obvious phony.
+that Speed Patten had used his newspaper job as a cover for blackmailing.
+Outraged, Speed states that the page is an

 NOTE: Thomas Beck is listed as a cast member